-Fig-9(a): Great bear constellation (saptarishi) - position of pole star hours before sunrise (we can see this from anywhere in Telangana).
-In this season, you can also see Cassiopeia in the same part of the sky, its six stars forming the letter 'M'
+In winter, this constellation rise a few hours before sunrise (we can see this from anywhere in Telangana).
+In this season, you can also see Cassiopeia in the same part of the sky, its six stars forming the letter 'M'. (see fig. 9(b))